 NBA Sprite Slam Dunk contest was once again an exercise in struggle.
 Despite a ridiculous amount of missed dunks, suspect showmanship and all out failed attempts, there were still a number of highlight reel worthy jams, though.

-The contest winner ended up being Terrence Ross, who few picked considering James "Flight" White, former champ Gerald Green and last year's winner, Jeremy Evans, were also participating.
-But White blew his second dunk (anattempted a windmill from the free throw line) and Green pretty wasted everyone's time cutting the net to try a dunk that just didn't work.
+The contest winner ended up being Terrence Ross, who few picked considering James “Flight” White, former champ Gerald Green and last year’s winner, Jeremy Evans, were also participating.
+But White blew his second dunk (an attempted a windmill from the free throw line) and Green pretty much wasted everyone’s time cutting the net to try a dunk that just didn’t work.